kubernetes-retired/kpng/doc/service-proxy.md

 proxy implementation must do something at least vaguely equivalent to this, but it may not always literally be NAT.

-For example, the userspace proxy (which, admittedly, is deprecated), does not NAT connections, but instead accepts inbound connections to service IPs in userspace, and then creates new outbound connections to the endpoint IPs, and then copies data between the connections.
+For example, kpng's userspace proxy (and the now-removed upstream userspace proxy it was based on), does not NAT connections, but instead accepts inbound connections to service IPs in userspace, and then creates new outbound connections to the endpoint IPs, and then copies data between the connections.
 (Thus, all connections passing through the userspace proxy will arrive at their endpoint with a node IP as their source IP.)

 In other cases, some proxies may be able to do clever hacks to avoid NAT'ing (especially SNAT'ing) that would otherwise be needed.